Geofffff/OptimalExecution/README.md

 Wednesday 8th:
 - Need to check how the env responds to changing prices
 - Adjust offset between trades and LOB data!
+- log "rare events" using wandb
+	- can also start tracking other metrics like number of time UCB action chosen
+- Need to recale the size states

 ### General Todo
 - Sweep over action space